scerioli/Global-Preferences-Survey/Article/Appendix.md

 | Gender Equality Index | 0.5580*** | 0.61 (0.09)***    | 0.59 (0.09)***|

-We reproduced the plots in Figures 2A-F in @doi:10.1126/science.aas9899 using the variable conditioning analysis (Figure 2).
+We reproduced Figures 2A-F of FH using the variable conditioning analysis (Figure 2).
 This has been done for economic development, for the GEI, and for each of the four indexes building the GEI.
-The variable used on the y-axis is the first Principal Component of the PCA made on gender differences in the six preferences.
-All the variables used have been standardized to have a mean at 0 and a standard deviation of 1 before performing the conditional analysis.
-Using the residuals, we performed a linear regression on the data points and extracted correlation coefficients and p-values.
+The variable used on the y-axis is the first component of the PCA performed on the gender differences of the six preferences.
+All the variables have been standardized to have mean at 0 and standard deviation of 1 before performing the conditional analysis.
+We then performed a linear regression on the residuals and extracted correlation coefficients and p-values.

 ![Relationship between summarized gender differences in economic preferences and economic development conditional on gender equality (Figure 2A), and between summarized gender differences in economic preferences and gender equality conditional on economic development, with gender equality being represented by GEI (Fig 2B), by WEF GGGI (Figure 2C), by UNDP GII (Figure 2D), by F/M LFP (Figure 2E), and by TSWS (Figure 2F).](figures/appendix/main_Fig2.pdf)

 ## Correlation between Economic Development and Gender Equality

 As mentioned in our article, the fact that there is a correlation between economic development and gender equality is revealed [@10.2307/23644911] and reported in the @GGGreport2015.
-We checked the correlation between Log GDP p/c and GEI, reported here in Figure 3.
-In addition, we checked the correlation of Log GDP p/c with the three indexes used in our extended analysis for the measure of gender equality (Figure 3): the WEF GGGI from the [World Economic Forum Global Gender Gap Report 2015](http://reports.weforum.org/), the UNDP GII [Human Development Report 2015](http://hdr.undp.org/sites/default/files/hdr_2016_statistical_annex.pdf), and the UNDP [Gender Development Index](http://hdr.undp.org/en/indicators/137906) (GDI).
+We checked the correlation between Log GDP p/c and GEI and we reported it here in Figure 3.
+In addition, we checked the correlation of Log GDP p/c with the three indexes used in our extended analysis for the measure of gender equality (also in Figure 3): the WEF GGGI from the [World Economic Forum Global Gender Gap Report 2015](http://reports.weforum.org/), the UNDP GII [Human Development Report 2015](http://hdr.undp.org/sites/default/files/hdr_2016_statistical_annex.pdf), and the UNDP [Gender Development Index](http://hdr.undp.org/en/indicators/137906) (GDI).

 ![Correlation between gender equality indexes and economic development by country.
 Note that only the countries that participated in the original study are included. ](figures/appendix/corr_equality_economicdev.pdf)

-## Reproducing the results in FH Supplementary Material
+## Reproducing the results of FH Supplementary Material

-For the comparison of the results from Figure S4 in @FH_SM, we refer to Table 3, showing the correlation between the average gender differences to the single-gender equality indexes.
+For the comparison of the results of Figure S4 in @FH_SM, we refer to Table 3, showing the correlation between the summarized gender differences to the single gender equality indexes.
 In parenthesis, we put the standard deviation for the relative correlation coefficient to have an overview of the level of agreement between the original and the replication study.
 We report the replication results using both the OLS and the RLR.

 Table: Individual indexes for gender equality correlated with gender differences in economic preferences.
 Significance $\le$ 0.001 (\*\*\*), $\le$ 0.01 (\*\*), $\le$ 0.05 (\*)